dkrasnovdev/siberiana-api/README.md

 task install
 ```

+3. Ensure you have running Keycloak and MinIO instances.
+If you don't have them set up, use the following repositories to set them up:

+   - **Keycloak Instance**: Follow the instructions at [https://github.com/dkrasnovdev/siberiana-keycloak](https://github.com/dkrasnovdev/siberiana-keycloak) to set up a running Keycloak instance.
+Keycloak provides authentication and authorization services for the Siberiana GraphQL API.

+   - **MinIO Instance**: Set up a running MinIO instance by following the instructions at [https://github.com/dkrasnovdev/siberiana-minio](https://github.com/dkrasnovdev/siberiana-minio).
+MinIO is used for object storage and is an essential part of the Siberiana GraphQL API.

-3. Copy the `.env.example` file and rename it to `.env`.
+4. Copy the `.env.example` file and rename it to `.env`.
 Fill in the required environment variables with appropriate values.

 ```bash
 cp .env.example .env